madame-president/krp-research-articles/articles/reducing_the_bitcoin_block_size.md

 ## Interpretation

-The whole value of bitcoin is based upon it's decentralized network.
-Decentralization, therefore, can be measured by the number of full nodes veryfing transactions.
+The whole value of bitcoin is based upon its decentralized network.
+Decentralization, therefore, can be measured by the number of full nodes verifying transactions.

 ## Proposal